MicrosoftDocs/Console-Docs/docs/legacymode.md

 The setting can be reverted by returning to the same property sheet menu and unchecking the box then pressing `OK`.

+> [!NOTE]
-**NOTE:** This setting is globally applied to all sessions that start after the preference is changed.
+>This setting is globally applied to all sessions that start after the preference is changed.
 Sessions that are already open will not be changed.

 ## Differences between modes